hochoy/lambda-pdf-generator/README.md

 0. Setting up the workspace: Git, Node, Code-editor
 1. Starting a Node project
 2. Connecting to a Postgres database
-  - Connecting to AWS RDS databases
+  - Connecting to AWS RDS databases (TODO)
 3. Connecting to GoogleDrive and GoogleSheets
   - [Creating a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts)
   - [Using a service account](https://cloud.google.com/iam/docs/understanding-service-accounts)